CubeVic/My_notes/docs/Coding/Python/Frameworks/Flask/flask_blueprints_part2.md

 3. we use a special Jinja loop `loop.last` so if the post is the last one it wont have the line that separate each post visually.

 ### Create

+the `create` view and the `register` view work quite similarly, either the form is display, or it is validated and the post is added.

 ### Update
 ### Delete